catmaid/CATMAID/API_CHANGELOG.md

   removed.
 The new `deleted_annotations` field contains a mapping of removed annotation IDs to the IDs of the object they were removed from.

+`POST /{project_id}/connector/delete`:

+- The response contains now detailed information about the removed connector, including its partners.

 ### Deprecations